ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 </div>

 Netflix has already developed some tools which they bundled in their suite of tools named 'The simian army'.
 These tools were made to test reliability, security and resilience of it's AWS infrastructure.
 The Simian Army is designed to add more capabilities beyond Chaos Monkey.
 While Chaos Monkey solely handles termination of random instances, Netflix engineers needed additional tools able to induce other types of failure.
 Some of the Simian Army tools have fallen out of favor in recent years and are deprecated, but each of the members serves a specific purpose aimed at bolstering a system's failure resilience.

-### Chaos Monkey (Still available)
+### Chaos Monkey (Still available as a standalone service)

-Chaos Monkey is a tool invented in 2011 by Netflix to test the resilience of its IT infrastructure.
-It works by intentionally disabling computers in Netflix's production network to test how remaining systems respond to the outage.
-Chaos Monkey is now part of a larger suite of tools called the Simian Army designed to simulate and test responses to various system failures and edge cases.
+Chaos Monkey is a tool invented to test the resilience of its IT infrastructure.
+It works by intentionally disabling virtual machine instances and containers in the production network to test how remaining systems respond to the outage. (prepares you for a random instance failure in an application managed by Spinnaker)
+This tool has been in the game for a long time, so there might be better tools for your needs.

-### Janitor Monkey (Still available)
+### Janitor Monkey => replaced by new standalone service 'Swabbie' (Still available)

 Identifies and disposes unused resources to avoid waste and clutter.

-### Conformity Monkey (Still available)
+### Conformity Monkey => now rolled out in spinnaker services (Still available)

 A tool that determines whether an instance is nonconforming by testing it against a set of rules.
 If any of the rules determines that the instance is not conforming, the monkey sends an email notification to the owner of the instance.